themindfulbit/td/_content/1-episodes/2014-08-10-078-the-pen-is-mightier.md

 {{ theme:partial src="product" show="{{ number }}" image="bic4color.jpg" name="BIC 4-Color Ball Pen, Medium Point, 3 Pack, Assorted Ink" description="Get 4 Colors In One Pen.
 Black, Blue, Red & Green Ink.
 Perfect For Recording Data." msrp="$5.49" manufacturer="http://www.bicworld.com/us/products/details/18/4-color" amazon="http://www.amazon.com/BIC-4-Color-Medium-Assorted-MMP31-ASST/dp/B002JFR8Q8/ref=sr_1_1?s=office-products&ie=UTF8&qid=1407591133&sr=1-1&keywords=bic+four+color+pen" }}
 >
 > The 4-Color has a loop for a string, solid construction, and fighter-friendly multicolored ink: blue (good-guy #1), green (good-guy #2), red (bad-guy #1), and black (bad-guy #2).
 I never migrated to this highly upgraded piece of cockpit technology, but I know a lot of guys (especially [weapons school](http://en.wikipedia.org/wiki/Topgun) graduates) who swore by it.
+>
+> A US military flight suit has slots for two writing implements on its upper left sleeve.
+Most people kept their daily use (non-flying) pen and pencil there, and I was no exception.
+In 1997, when I finished ground school and received my first flight suit, my dad gave me a [Cross Classic Century](http://www.cross.com/catalog/collectionlanding.aspx?cat_name=classic_century_pen_collection&AspxAutoDetectCookieSupport=1) Pen and Pencil set in 24kt Gold and Matte Green.
+>
+> {{ theme:partial src="image" title="Cross Classic Century in Green" show="{{ number }}" file="flight-suit.jpg" }}
+>
+I took that pen and pencil with me on every flight over 17 years &ndash; including two combat deployments &ndash; and I still carry them in my flight suit today.
+There are those that say that the best tools are the ones that get used the most.
+Of all the writing tools I've ever owned, these are the ones with the most mileage.

 The Pilot G2 Gel Ink pen was a revolution in the late nineties.
 Hardly anything else felt like writing with gel ink but they were notorious for clogging and smudging.